 The Office of Counseling, Advising & Testing recognizes the many responsibilities of students outside of the classroom.
 We are dedicated to providing support, information and guidance to enhance all students’ college experience at Chattahoochee Valley Community College.
 Our purpose is to assist students in acquiring information to develop appropriate attitudes, insights, and self-awareness that will facilitate the successful completion of their educational goals.
 We offer assistance to our day and evening students in the following areas: academic counseling, advisement, career counseling and personal counseling.
-Office hours are Monday through Thursday, 8:00 a.m. – 7:00 p.m.
+Office hours are Monday through Thursday, 7:30 a.m. – 8:00 p.m.
 Students may walk-in or schedule an appointment.
 Arrangements can be made for those who need to meet outside of the set office hours by calling 334-291-4905.
+Counseling and Advising are located in Wilson Hall, while the Testing Center is located in Brassell 205.

 New Student Advisement